libretro/RetroArch/README.md

 # RetroArch

-RetroArch (formerly known as SSNES) is a simple frontend for the libretro API.
-An API that attempts to generalize a retro gaming system, such as SNES, NES, GameBoy, Arcade machines, etc.
+RetroArch is the reference frontend for the libretro API, an API which attempts to generalize a retro gaming system, such as emulators and game engines.
+Popular examples include SNES, NES, GameBoy, Arcade machines, Quake, DOOM, etc.
-Emulator/game cores are instantiated as loadable plugins.
+Emulator and game cores are instantiated as dynamic libraries.

-# libretro
+## libretro

-libretro is an API that exposes the core of a retro gaming system.
+[libretro](http://libretro.com) is an API that exposes the core of a retro gaming system.
-A frontend for libretro handles video output, audio output and input.
+A frontend for libretro (such as RetroArch) handles video output, audio output, input and application lifecycle.
-A libretro core written in portable C or C++ can run seamlessly on many platforms.
+A libretro core written in portable C or C++ can run seamlessly on many platforms with very little/no porting effort.

+While RetroArch is the reference frontend for libretro, several other projects have used the libretro interface to include support for emulators and/or game engines. libretro is completely open and free for anyone to use.

 [libretro API header](https://github.com/Themaister/RetroArch/blob/master/libretro.h)

-# Binaries
+## Binaries

-Latest Windows binaries are currently hosted on my [homepage](http://themaister.net/retroarch.html).
+Latest Windows binaries are currently hosted on Themaister's [homepage](http://themaister.net/retroarch.html).
+Builds can also be found on the [forum](http://forum.themaister.net/).

+## Support

+To reach developers, either make an issue here on Github, make a thread on the [forum](http://forum.themaister.net/), or visit our IRC channel: #retroarch @ irc.freenode.org.

+## Documentation

+See our [wiki](https://github.com/libretro/RetroArch/wiki).
+On Unix, man-pages are provided.
+More developer-centric stuff is found [here](https://github.com/libretro/libretro.github.com/wiki/Documentation-devs).

-# Related projects
+## Related projects

-   - GUI frontend for PC: [RetroArch-Phoenix](https://github.com/Themaister/RetroArch-Phoenix)
    - Cg/HLSL shaders: [common-shaders](https://github.com/twinaphex/common-shaders)
    - More Cg shaders: [Emulator-Shader-Pack](https://github.com/Themaister/Emulator-Shader-Pack)
    - Helper scripts to build libretro implementations: [libretro-super](https://github.com/libretro/libretro-super)

-# Philosophy
+## Philosophy

-RetroArch attempts to be very small and lean, while still having all the useful core features expected from an emulator.
+RetroArch attempts to be small and lean, while still having all the useful core features expected from an emulator.
-It is used through command-line.
-It is also designed to be portable.
+It is designed to be very portable and features a gamepad-centric UI called RGUI.
+It also has a full-featured command-line interface.

+In some areas, RetroArch goes beyond and emphasizes on not-so-common technical features such as multi-pass shader support, real-time rewind (Braid-style), FFmpeg video recording, etc.

+RetroArch also emphasizes on being easy to integrate into various launcher frontends.

-# Platforms
+## Platforms

 RetroArch has been ported to the following platforms outside PC: